60 Famous London Landmarks You Must See

 Today, the National Gallery is home to some of the largest and most diverse painting collections globally, with over 2,300 works making up the collection.
 The museum also hosts several temporary exhibits throughout the year.

 Since the museum is free, it is usually crowded.
-If you have no problem getting up earlier in the morning to explore, then this would be the best time to head to this attraction to skip the large groups.
+If you have no problem getting up early in the morning to explore, then this would be the best time to head to this attraction to skip the large groups.

 Touring the mystical cathedrals and abbeys of London and the country is a can't-miss experience in England.
 The construction of the current Westminster Abbey began in 1245 by Henry III, and since then, it has become England's main religious building.